-Do the following to reset the communications parameters on the printer to the factory defaults (serial communication settings are: 9600 baud, 8 bit word length, NO parity, 1 stop bit, and DTR/XON/XOFF data flow control).
+Do the following to reset the communications parameters on the printer to the factory defaults (serial communication settings are: 1) Auto-detect (cable configuration) and 2) 9600 baud, 8 bit word length, NO parity, 1 stop bit, and DTR/XON/XOFF data flow control).

 - 1. Press and hold the feed button until the green status LED flashes once, waits a moment and flashes twice, and then waits again before flashing three times (release immediately). - 2.
 While the status LED rapidly flashes amber and green, press the feed button.

-Serial communications between the printer and the host computer can be set by the ZPL SC command or the EPL Y command.
+Once the printer has finished resetting the defaults, the serial communications between the printer and the host computer can be set by the ZPL ^SC command or the EPL Y command.